loloserrano/11_23/content/docs/pics.md

 Interestingly, both are also pioneers of feminine-oriented appearance-driven industries (cosmetics in Arden's case, fashion in Lady Duff-Gordon's.)
 They also have some nice outfits, but there's no zebra print or fringe, so I'm underwhelmed.

 ### **The Manly Camel ;)**
 The next image isn't exactly a person, but it's a clearly masculine-coded camel wearing cool sunglasses and a suit jacket over a ruffly blouse.
 It has meaty, masculine fingers instead of hooves so that it can grip fistfuls of Big Tobacco cash.
-Joe the Camel has also been analyzed by none other than the *New York Times* as [looking like a penis](https://www.nytimes.com/1992/03/20/opinion/joe-camel-an-xrated-smoke.html) ("an amiable, animate phallus").
+Joe the Camel has also been analyzed by none other than the *New York Times* as [looking like a penis](https://www.nytimes.com/1992/03/20/opinion/joe-camel-an-xrated-smoke.html) (more precisely, an "amiable, animate phallus").

 ![ ](/pics/misc/misc1.png)